Neural Contextual Bandits without Regret: Warm-up: -- Kernelized Contextual Bandits with the NTK

 for any $T\geq 1$, where $C := \sqrt{8\sigma^{-2}/\log (1+\sigma^{-2})}$. \end{theorem} Crucially, this bound holds for {\em any} sequence of observed contexts, since $\gamma_T$ is deterministic and only depends on $\sigma$, $T$, the kernel function $\ntk$, and the input domain $\mathcal{X}$.
 A key ingredient in the proofs of regret bounds, including \cref{thm:reg1}, is a concentration inequality of the form

-holding with high probability for every $\vx_t$ and $t$.
+which holds with high probability for every $\vx_t$ and $t$, conditioned on context-reward pairs from the previous steps.
 This inequality holds naturally under the GP assumption, since $f(\vx)$ is obtained directly from Bayesian inference.
 Setting $\beta_t$ to grow with $\log t$ satisfies the inequality and results in a $\tilde{\mathcal{O}}(\sqrt{T\gamma_T})$ regret bound.
 However, additional challenges arise under the RKHS assumption.
 For Equation ~\ref{eq:concentration} to hold in this setting, we need $\beta_t$ to grow with $\gamma_t \log t$.
 The regret would then be $\tilde{\mathcal{O}}(\sqrt{T}\gamma_T)$ \citep{chowdhury2017kernelized}.
-For the \ntkalg, $\gamma_T$ is $\tilde{\mathcal{O}}(T^{(d-1)/d})$, and the $\gamma_T\sqrt{T}$ rate would no longer imply convergence to the optimal policy for $d \geq 2$.
-To overcome this technical issue, we analyze a variant of our algorithm -- called the {\em Sup} variant -- that has been successfully applied in the kernelized bandit literature \citep{auer2002using,chu2011contextual,li2010contextual, valko2013finite}.
+For \ntkalg, $\gamma_T$ is $\tilde{\mathcal{O}}(T^{(d-1)/d})$, and the $\gamma_T\sqrt{T}$ rate would no longer imply convergence to the optimal policy for $d \geq 2$.
+To overcome this open problem \citep{vakili2021open}, we analyze a variant of our algorithm -- called the {\em Sup} variant -- that has been successfully applied in the kernelized bandit literature \citep{auer2002using,chu2011contextual,li2010contextual, valko2013finite}.
 A detailed description of the \supntkalg, along with its pseudo-code and properties is given in Appendix \ref{app:supvar}.
 Here we give a high-level overview of the Sup variant, and how it resolves the large $\beta_t$ problem.
 This variant combines \ntkalg policy with Random Exploration (RE).
 At \ntkalg steps, the UCB is calculated only using the context-reward pairs observed in the previous RE steps.
 Moreover, the rewards received during the RE steps are {\em statistically independent} conditioned on the input for those steps.
 Together with other properties, this allows a choice of $\beta_t$ that grows with $\log T$.
-We obtain the following bound: \begin{theorem} Let $\delta \in [0,1]$.
+We obtain the following: \begin{theorem} Let $\delta \in [0,1]$.
 Suppose $f$ lies in the RKHS of $\ntk$, with $\vert \vert f \vert \vert_\ntk \leq B$.
-Samples of $f$ are observed with zero-mean sub-Gaussian noise with variance proxy $\sigma^2$.
-Then for a constant $\beta_t = 2\log \big( 2T|\mathcal{A}|/\delta\big)$, with probability greater than $1-\delta$, the \supntkalg algorithm satisfies
+Samples of $f$ are observed with a zero-mean sub-Gaussian noise with variance proxy $\sigma^2$.
+Then for a constant $\beta_t = 2\log \big( 2T|\mathcal{A}|/\delta\big)$, with probability greater than $1-\delta$, \supntkalg algorithm satisfies

 \end{theorem} The first term corresponds to regret of the random exploration steps, and the second term results from the steps at which the actions were taken by the \ntkalg policy.
 Proofs of Theorems~\ref{thm:reg1}~and~\ref{thm:rkhsregret} are given in Appendices ~\ref{app:gpregret}~and~\ref{app:ntkrkhsregret} respectively.
 We finish our analysis of the \ntkalg with the following conclusion, employing our bound on $\gamma_T$ from \cref{thm:info_gain} in Theorems~\ref{thm:reg1}~and~\ref{thm:rkhsregret}. \begin{corollary} \looseness - 1 Suppose $f$ satisfies either the GP or RKHS assumption.
 Then the \ntkalg (resp.~its Sup variant) has sublinear regret $R(T) = \tilde{\mathcal{O}}(\tCNN T^{\frac{2d-1}{2d}})$ with high probability.
 Hereby, $\tCNN$ is a coefficient depending on the eigen-decay of the NTK. \end{corollary}